 BLOCK_SIZE is set to

 65536.
-This is the amount of bytes that is read into memory in a single read operation.
+This is the number of bytes that is read into memory in a single read operation.
 This is used so larger files are not completely loaded into memory before computing the hash.

 For example, if we did not do this and were hashing a video file that was 2Gb large, the whole 2Gb file would be loaded into memory (or at least tried to) and then hashed.
 This approach reads the file block-by-block so we don't load the whole file into memory.